tml/wcm-io/public_site/src/site/markdown/contribute.md

 ### Fork, patch and contribute code

-Feel free to fork Reflow skin's [Git repository at GitHub][wcm-io-github] for your own use and updates.
+Feel free to fork wcm.io's [Git repository at GitHub][wcm-io-github] for your own use and updates.

 Contribute your fixes and new features back to the main codebase using